ramnaidu12/git/Readme.md

 9 .
 To undo changes in the unstaged changes use -> | git stash 10 .
 To undo to the previous n commit/s use -> | git reset HEAD~n
 11 .
 To discard commit process use -> | rm -Force .git/index.lock
-9 .
-To create a branch use -> | git branch branch-name | git checkout -b branch-name 10 .
-To move to a particular branch use -> | git checkout branch-name 11 .
-To merge changes from a branch use -> | git merge branch-name 12 .
-To delete a branch use => | git brnach -d/-D  branch-name
+12 .
+To create a branch use -> | git branch branch-name | git checkout -b branch-name 13 .
+To relocate to a particular branch use -> | git checkout branch-name 14 .
+To merge changes from a branch use -> | git merge branch-name 15 .
+To delete safely a branch use -> | git brnach -d  branch-name 16 .
+To foreful delete a branch use -> | git branch -D branch-name 17 .
+To clone to a particular repo use -> | git clone remote-git-reop-url 18 .
+To push changes to a remote reop -> | git push -u origin main  - (first time) | git push